ReactNativeVN/react-native-list-popover/README.md

-__A modified ListPopover component is implemented in [list-popover-btn](https://github.com/pyliaorachel/react-native-list-popover/tree/list-popover-btn) branch__.
-Please take a look of a different style of ListPopover!
+__A modified ListPopover component is implemented in [list-popover-btn](https://github.com/pyliaorachel/react-native-list-popover/tree/list-popover-btn) branch.
+Please take a look of a different style of ListPopover!__

 # React-Native List Popover